NinaQuik/Mission-to-Mars/README.md

 ## Results

 Using Chrome Developer Tools, it is possible to see how the webpage would look for various devices.
-Below are examples for ipad and pixel 2 xl.
+Below are examples for Ipad and Pixel 2 xl.

 |![IPAD](/Resources/IPAD.png) | ![Pixel](/Resources/Pixel.png)|